joseflekardal/angularjs-todo/README.md

 AngularJS Todo
 ==============

-A simple todo app, written in 'good' old AngularJS legacy lib with modern ES6 Javascript 😊
+A simple todo app, written in 'good' old AngularJS with modern ES6 Javascript 😊

 *This is a learning experience*